Erl-koenig/http-header-tracker/plugin/privacy-policy.md

 - Full URLs of websites you visit
 - Page content or HTML
-- Request headers (only response headers)
+- Request or response bodies
 - Personally identifiable information (PII): sensitive headers are anonymized as described below

 ## Data Protection & Anonymization